-Pick up a bag of food-grade Diatomaceous earth (DE) from a farm store or hardware store, and apply it in the areas that you'd like to rid of ticks -- around the house, near your dog house, etc. It's a white powder made from the fossilized remains of little aquatic organisms called diatoms, and while it's completely safe for humans and animals to ingest, it's deadly for bugs.
+Pick up a bag of food-grade diatomaceous earth (DE) from a farm store or hardware store, and apply it in the areas that you'd like to rid of ticks: around the house, near the shed, etc. It's a white powder made from the fossilized remains of diatoms, a type of algae, and while it poses little risk to humans, it's deadly for bugs.
 It damages their exoskeleton and causes them to die of dehydration.
 Since DE isn't a poison, ticks can't grow immune to it, so it remains effective year after year.

 Diatomaceous earth will kill both bad bugs and good bugs, so it's best to limit its use to areas with known pest problems.

 Nematodes are microscopic roundworms that live in the soil and kill problem bugs like ticks, ants, termites, grubs and other garden pests.
 They cause no harm to humans, pets, earthworms or beneficial bugs, like ladybugs, so they're a great form of chemical-free pest control, and they're readily available online.
 Just choose the right nematode for the job (S. Feltiae is the one that'll take care of ticks), and apply it to your yard.